aesara-devs/aesara/doc/library/printing.rst

 If you print more than one thing in a function like `f`, they will not necessarily be printed in the order that you think.
-The order might even depend on which graph optimizations are applied.
+The order might even depend on which graph rewrites are applied.
 Strictly speaking, the order of printing is not completely defined by the interface -- the only hard rule is that if the input of some print output `a` is ultimately used as an input to some other print input `b` (so that `b` depends on `a`),